JaagaStartup/JaagaStartup.github.io/pages/workshops.md

 permalink: "/workshops/"
 ---

 Having worked with 500+ startups we understand the specific needs of Indian startups.
-We are soon launching our expert-led workshops and 1-1s on a range of essential topics.
+To address these needs we are launching our expert-led workshops and 1-1s on a range of essential topics.
 More details soon!